vfile/vfile/contributing.md

 ### Improve issues

-Some issues are lack information, aren’t reproducible, or are just incorrect.
+Some issues lack information, aren’t reproducible, or are just incorrect.
 Help make them easier to resolve.

 ### Give feedback on issues